-We began the day with an uphill trek through forest and hanging bridges.
+We began the day with an uphill trek through the forest and hanging bridges.
 When we made it to our destination, we were promptly strapped into harnesses, attached to a cable and zipped through the tree canopy.

 Next up, a quarter-mile long adrenaline-rush waterslide.
-It finished with a sudden drop into a pool which I was thoroughly unprepared for.
+It finished with a sudden drop into a pool that I was thoroughly unprepared for.
 As a result, I ended my slide feet-over-head with a snout full of water—much to the amusement of my kids!

 A quick towel-off and we set out on a guided horseback ride where we enjoyed the natural, rugged beauty of the area.

 After a belly-busting buffet lunch, we reached our final destination—the mud baths and thermal springs, which were hands-down the highlight of the day.
 After opening our pores in the sauna, we made a bee-line for the mud vats where we applied generous amounts of the thick, warm, rich, brown volcanic substance to every inch of exposed skin.